-One of the most common questions asked for insurance agents specializing in Medicare is, “Does Medicare cover dental services?”
+One of the most common questions for insurance agents specializing in Medicare is, “Does Medicare cover dental services?”
 It’s one of those questions that need more context or information to answer accurately.

 Medicare doesn’t cover dental services in most instances.
 Routine cleanings, x-rays, and typical dental procedures are not covered.
 The only way that Medicare may cover dental is if a disease or accident requires it.